Why businesses need more than one business insurance policy

 • Location

-Different types of small business insurance
+5 essential small business insurance types

-General liability insurance
+1. General liability insurance

 1. Accidental injuries that involve your business and anyone who is not an employee.
 For example, a customer breaks their arm after slipping on a wet floor at your shop and wants you to cover medical expenses.
 Your business insurance could help pay those bills.